ALavault/alavault.github.io/_posts/2020-07-18-mixing_tuto_7_my_first_mix.md

 If your answer is "No" put a compressor on anyway.
 Just to be sure your intuition was right.

 ##### Other effects ?

+You may want to add some reverb to get a looooonnnnnggggg kick.
+This might be a bad idea.

+*Why ?* Putting reverb on direct signal will lengthen the signal and its bleed.
+Plus, reverb tend to blur the low end.

+If you want to put reverb anyway, I would suggest yo put a short reverb (<1s) at a extremely small level (push the mix/send until you hear the effect clearly then back it off until you don't hear it anymore) and in the mix.

+A thing to keep in mind, reverb tends to make everything sound good in solo.

+*A delay then ?* Actually, a *slapback delay* (<150ms, feedback=0%) can be a good choice.
+Again, set your level in context.

+*(insert any other effect) ?* Try it out.
+It might work.

 #### 7.1.2 Snare Drum